 Other Treatment Options

 - Orthotics may be recommended.
-Orthotics are insoles that go inside your shoes to provide added arch support, especially if you stand or run for long periods of time.
-Even if only one foot hurts, wear both orthotics.
+Orthotics are insoles that go inside your shoes to provide added arch support, especially if you stand or run for long periods of time; wear both orthotics even if only one foot hurts

 Treatment can last a few weeks, but could take up to several months to a year.
 It is important to follow your healthcare providers instructions consistently.
 If symptoms persist after a year of treatment, surgery may be an option, but it’s not common.